Cemetery fees and charges

 For more information on our current prices, please refer to our Cemetery Fees and Charges list.

-Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by the City Councils Ground Maintenance team.
-Should you wish to report or discuss any Grounds Maintenance issues, please contact Customer Services on 01524 582491.
+Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by Lancaster City Council's Grounds Maintenance team.
+Should you wish to report or discuss any Grounds Maintenance issues within our cemeteries, please contact the Cemeteries Office directly.

 Dog control orders are in place throughout all of Lancaster City Council cemeteries - these grounds are not designated dog walking areas.

-Please ensure that dogs remains on footpaths and highways, and not on the grassed areas which are burial areas.
+Please ensure that dogs remains on footpaths and highways, and not on the grassed areas which are burial grounds.

 Under the Clean Neighbourhoods and Environment Act 2005, it is an offence not to clean up after a dog has defecated on public land.
 A person may be issued with an £80 fixed penalty fine if they do not clean up, or alternatively may be prosecuted through the magistrates court, where the maximum fine is £1000.